 ARTICLE XV - Remedies Upon a Default

+15.1 Upon the occurrence of an Event of Default described under Article 14.1(c), all Transactions and this Agreement in respect thereof shall automatically terminate, without notice, and without any other action by either Party as if a payment due date had been declared immediately prior to such event.

-15.1 Except for 15.2 and notwithstanding any other provision of this Agreement, after the occurrence of an Event of Default, or an event which, with the giving of notice or the passage of time or both, would constitute an Event of Default, with respect to a Party, the other Party shall have the right to either withhold and/or suspend deliveries, or terminate the Agreement and any outstanding Transactions in addition to any and all other remedies available hereunder.
+15.2 Except for provided above and notwithstanding any other provision of this Agreement, after the occurrence of an Event of Default, or an event which, with the giving of notice or the passage of time or both, would constitute an Event of Default, with respect to a Party, the other Party shall have the right to either withhold and/or suspend deliveries, or terminate the Agreement and any outstanding Transactions in addition to any and all other remedies available hereunder.
+The Non-Defaulting Party shall promptly give written notice of any action taken under this Article.
 After the occurrence of an Event of Default under Article 14, the Non-Defaulting Party shall have the right to suspend performance of or terminate the Transaction without making a filing with the Seller’s regulatory agency.
-Nothing contained in this Article shall affect any credit agreement or arrangement, if any, between the Parties.

-15.2 Upon the occurrence of an Event of Default described under Article 14.1(c), all Transactions and this Agreement in respect thereof shall automatically terminate, without notice, and without any other action by either Party as if a payment due date had been declared immediately prior to such event.

-15.3 After the occurrence of an Event of Default, if the Non-Defaulting Party chooses to terminate this Agreement under this Article, it shall designate a day no earlier than the day an Event of Default occurs and no more than 20 days after an Event of Default occurs, as an early termination date ("Early Termination Date") to liquidate and terminate all of the Transactions then outstanding between the Parties.
+Nothing contained in this Article shall affect any credit agreement or arrangement, if any, between the Parties.15.3 After the occurrence of an Event of Default, if the Non-Defaulting Party chooses to terminate this Agreement under this Article, it shall designate a day no earlier than the day an Event of Default occurs and no more than 20 days after an Event of Default occurs, as an early termination date ("Early Termination Date") to liquidate and terminate all of the Transactions then outstanding between the Parties.
 The Non-Defaulting Party shall calculate, in a commercially reasonable manner, a Settlement Amount for each such Transaction as of the Early Termination Date or, to the extent that in the good faith opinion of the Non-Defaulting Party certain of such Transactions are (i) commercially impracticable to close out and liquidate or (ii) may not be closed out and liquidated under applicable law on the Early Termination Date, as soon thereafter as is reasonably practicable) and shall net such Settlement Amounts in the manner provided for in Article 15.4.

 15.4 "Settlement Amount" shall mean, with respect to a Non-Defaulting Party, the losses and costs (or gains), expressed in U.S. Dollars, which such party incurs as a result of the liquidation, including, but not limited to, losses and costs (or gains) based upon the then current replacement value together with, at the Non-Defaulting Party's option, but without duplication, all losses and costs which such Party incurs as a result of maintaining, terminating, obtaining or re-establishing any hedge or related trading positions.
 "Costs" shall mean brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace a terminated Transaction, and reasonable attorneys' fees, if any, incurred in connection with enforcing its rights under this Agreement.
 The Settlement Amount shall be due to or from the Non-Defaulting Party as appropriate.
-In calculating a Settlement Amount, the Non-Defaulting Party shall discount to present value (in a commercially reasonable manner based on the Interest Rate for the applicable period) which would otherwise have been due at a later date and shall add interest at the Interest Rate to any amount due prior to the date of the calculation.
+In calculating a Settlement Amount, the Non-Defaulting Party shall discount to present value (in a commercially reasonable manner based on the Interest Rate at the time of calculation of the settlement amount) which would otherwise have been due at a later date and shall add interest at the Interest Rate to any amount due prior to the date of the calculation.